2009 Tampa Bay Buccaneers season

-The 2009 Tampa Bay Buccaneers season was the franchise's 34th season in the National Football League, the 12th playing their home games at Raymond James Stadium, and the first under head coach Raheem Morris.
+The 2009 Tampa Bay Buccaneers season was the franchise's 34th season in the National Football League (NFL), the 12th playing their home games at Raymond James Stadium, and the first under head coach Raheem Morris.
 The Buccaneers looked to improve on their 9–7 record from their 2008 season and 3rd-place finish in the NFC South but failed to do so as they finished the season at 3–13, missing the playoffs for the second straight year.

 The Buccaneers played seven of their home games at Raymond James Stadium.
 One of their home games was played at Wembley Stadium, as part of the International Series, in which they lost to the New England Patriots 35–7.

 The Buccaneers unveiled a Ring of Honor to celebrate the 30th anniversary of the 1979 franchise.
 Lee Roy Selmon was the first inductee when the team wore throwback uniforms on November 8 in a game against Green Bay that they won 38–28.

-Despite the disappointing season, the Buccaneers were able to upset the eventual Super Bowl champion New Orleans Saints in Week 16, marking the first time in franchise history that the Buccaneers defeated the eventual Super Bowl champion.